Laura Bayley

 Laura Eugenia Bayley (4 February 1862 – 25 October 1938) was a British actress and filmmaker, active in the Brighton School of early cinema pioneers.
 Born in Ramsgate, Bayley performed onstage in Victorian burlesques, revues, and pantomimes, often with her three sisters.
 After marrying the showman George Albert Smith, she entered the world of early experiments with motion picture film; she played main roles in many of the most important films Smith made between 1897 and 1903, including The Kiss in the Tunnel (1899) and Mary Jane's Mishap (1903).

-Behind the camera, Bayley likely played a significant hand in the creative development of Smith's fiction films, and may have directed some of those currently credited to him.
+Behind the camera, Bayley likely played a significant hand in the creative development of Smith's fiction films and may have directed some of those currently credited to him.
 She also directed and supervised numerous other films on her own, including a series for an early show-at-home projector design.
-Film historians have highlighted her prolific career as a film performer as well as the creative talent she brought to filmmaking.
+Film historians have highlighted her prolific career as a film performer and the creative talent she brought to filmmaking.

 Early life and stage career

 Bayley was born on 4 February 1862 in the English seaside town of Ramsgate.
-She and her sisters Blanche, Florence, and Eva worked together as performers for J. D. Hunter's Theatre Company, which produced a "burlesque" extravaganza every year at the Brighton Aquarium.
-The Brighton Society, in 1887, praised "the Misses Bayley … who, by their charming vocal selections added so considerably to the success of the burlesque Brown and the Brahmins".
+She and her sisters, Blanche, Florence, and Eva, worked together as performers for J. D. Hunter's Theatre Company, which produced a "burlesque" extravaganza yearly at the Brighton Aquarium.
+The Brighton Society, in 1887, praised "the Misses Bayley … who, by their charming vocal selections, added so considerably to the success of the burlesque Brown and the Brahmins".

-Bayley's three sisters also performed without her for some Aquarium productions, such as in the pantomimes Cinderella and Dick Whittington in August 1890 and again in the latter in 1892, but the four sisters were reunited at the Aquarium for Babes in the Wood in 1894, about which the Brighton Herald commented that "The Robin Hood of Miss Laura Bayley is a distinctly comely and cheery Robin Hood".
+Bayley's three sisters also performed without her for some Aquarium productions, such as in the pantomimes Cinderella and Dick Whittington in August 1890 and again in the latter in 1892.
+Still, the four sisters were reunited at the Aquarium for Babes in the Wood in 1894, about which the Brighton Herald commented that "The Robin Hood of Miss Laura Bayley is a distinctly comely and cheery Robin Hood."

 On 13 June 1888, at the Congregational Church in Ramsgate, Bayley married George Albert Smith.
 Smith, known as "Bertie" among his professional colleagues, was a young stage entertainer, performing hypnosis acts and second sight routines in local venues, including the Brighton Aquarium.
 Bayley and Smith married in a double wedding: the other couple was Bayley's sister Florence and the Bayleys' theatrical colleague J. D. Hunter.

 Bayley and Smith had two children, Harold Norman and Dorothy Eugenie, in 1889 and 1890, respectively.
 In 1892, Smith acquired a lease on St. Ann's Well and Wild Garden, a pleasure garden in Brighton; it reopened under his management the following spring.
-Together, Bayley and Smith mounted summer fancy dress parties, attended by as many as 2,000 costumed patrons, at the garden.
+Bayley and Smith held summer fancy dress parties at the garden, attended by as many as 2,000 costumed patrons.
 Smith also gave magic lantern performances and dioramic lectures, and exhibited the newly invented Edison phonograph, as part of the garden's entertainments.